koding/kdlearn/guides/installing-apache-cordova.md

 ln -s /usr/bin/nodejs /usr/bin/node
 ```

-You now need to switch to the app folder, the one that we mentioned above, where the source is stored, in order to add platforms:
+You now need to switch to the app folder, the one that you used above, where the source is stored, in order to add platforms:

 ```
 cd FOLDER